Mayank Kulshreshtha

 • A mini review on Aconitum ferox: A traditional Chinese plant

-Anuj Kumar Sharma and Mayank Kulshreshtha
+Anuj Kumar Sharma, Mayank Kulshreshtha

 • Characterization of different screened proteins from Chinese honeysuckle leaves and evaluate their antimicrobial potential

-Mayank Kulshreshtha, Anuj Kumar Sharma, Yogesh Murti, Vibha, Neeraj Verma, Anita Singh, Soumyadip Mukherjee, Amit Nigam, and Manjul Pratap Singh
+Mayank Kulshreshtha, Anuj Kumar Sharma, Yogesh Murti, Vibha, Neeraj Verma, Anita Singh, Soumyadip Mukherjee, Amit Nigam, Manjul Pratap Singh

 • Molecular Pathway, Epidemiological Data and Treatment Strategies of Fungal Infection (Mycoses): A Comprehensive Review